 How total float could impact your project?

-let us assume that you have high float for activities 1 and 2. the you decided to link activity 2 to activity D to reduce the total float.
-Now, while updating your program of work, an activity I got delayed, the project will show unreal delays because of the wrong link between Activity 2 and Activity D.
+Let us assume that you have a high float for activities 1 and 2.
+You decided to link Activity 2 to Activity D to reduce the total float.
+Now, while updating your program of work, an activity got delayed, the project will show unreal delays because of the wrong link between Activity 2 and Activity D.

-B- lose your entitlement of an extension of time EOT:
+B- lose your entitlement to an extension of time EOT:

-On the other hand, let us assume that there was a link between activity 2 and activity D where you missed in your schedule of work. if the client or the consultant for any reason holds activity 1 for some time, you will struggle to prove that this action will impact the project because activity 1 has very hight total float.
+On the other hand, let us assume that there was a link between Activity 2 and Activity D that you missed in your schedule of work.
+If the client or the consultant for any reason holds Activity 1 for some time, you will struggle to prove that this action will impact the project because Activity 1 has a very high total float.

 Tips and Tricks to control your schedule total Float: